 Q: Should I consult a doctor before taking a multivitamin for women?

-A: Because they do not include any active pharmaceutical ingredients, it is not usually necessary to consult your doctor before taking a multivitamin.
-There are a couple of exceptions to this rule, however.
+A: Some nutrients when taken in supplemental form, especially in high doses, may raise your risk for certain conditions.
+For example, excessive selenium can lead to hair loss, too much calcium may increase stroke risk, excessive vitamin E can increase your cancer risk, while excessive zinc can reduce absorption of calcium, iron and/or copper.
 If you are currently taking any prescription medications, then you should talk to your doctor to make sure that medication is not affected by any particular vitamins or minerals.
 Pregnant and nursing women should also discuss any supplements with their doctor before taking them.

 Q: Do young women need to take calcium?

-A: Absolutely.
+A: It depends.
 Calcium is important at every age and at every stage of a woman’s life.
-Calcium is not only necessary for muscle, nerve, and heart function, a lack of it at a young age can lead to osteoporosis (24) later in life.
+Calcium is not only necessary for muscle, nerve, and heart function, a lack of it at a young age can lead to osteoporosis (23) later in life.
 A balanced diet will typically provide all the calcium a young woman needs.
 But how many young people actually eat a balanced diet?
 Not many.
-As such, calcium supplements are a common sense way of making up for dietary shortfalls.
+As such, calcium supplements can make up for dietary shortfalls but it is important to assess your diet first, or only supplement with 50% or less of your daily needs.

 Q: Will the multivitamins on your list work for women of all ages?

 A: The multivitamins for women on our list are intended for use by pre-menopausal women.
 Women who have already experienced menopause have a slightly different set of nutritional needs than their younger counterparts.
-They typically do not require supplemental iron, and may need more calcium than younger women.
+They typically do not require supplemental iron, and may need more focus on bone health and reducing inflammation.

 Multivitamins for women provide an array of health benefits that affect virtually every aspect of a woman’s wellbeing.

-Multivitamins for women can help prevent osteoporosis, anemia, heart disease, memory loss, and much more.
+Multivitamins for women may help prevent osteoporosis, anemia, heart disease, memory loss, and much more, if correcting nutrient deficiencies.
 While their benefits are often difficult to discern and may take years to appreciate, those benefits are nonetheless very real and should not be dismissed.

 For cpoe.org’s #1 recommended multivitamin for women, click here.